influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/administration/security.md

 To activate a TLS connection the `urls` strings in the `influxdb` servers configuration will need to contain the `https` protocol.
-Furthermore either a PEM encoded public key and certificate will need to be specified or a PEM encoded CA file.
+Furthermore either a PEM encoded public key and certificate pair or a PEM encoded CA file will need to be specified.

 When testing with a **self-signed certificate** it is also important to switch off certificate verification with the property `insecure-skip-verify`.
 Failure to do